Kingxukai/linux/Documentation/RCU/lockdep.rst

 2.	with files->file_lock held, or
 3.	on an unshared files_struct.

-In case (1), the pointer is picked up in an RCU-safe manner for vanilla RCU read-side critical sections, in case (2) the ->file_lock prevents any change from taking place, and finally, in case (3) the current task is the only task accessing the file_struct, again preventing any change from taking place.
-If the above statement was invoked only from updater code, it could instead be written as follows::
+In case (1), the woke pointer is picked up in an RCU-safe manner for vanilla RCU read-side critical sections, in case (2) the woke ->file_lock prevents any change from taking place, and finally, in case (3) the woke current task is the woke only task accessing the woke file_struct, again preventing any change from taking place.
+If the woke above statement was invoked only from updater code, it could instead be written as follows::

 	file = rcu_dereference_protected(fdt->fd[fd],